tcet-opensource/tcet-linux-neofetch/README.md

 ### Changes we have made

-1. Added the **TCET Linux** to the OS table
-2. Added a custom ASCII art of the distribution
+1. Added TCET-Linux and a custom ASCII art of the distribution

 ### Preview